Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ### OnValueChanged Example

 While the first example highlighted the differences between synchronizing a `NetworkVariable` with newly joining clients and notifying connected clients when a `NetworkVariable` changes, it didn't really provide any concrete example usage.
-The next example demonstrates a simple server authoritative `NetworkVariable` being used to track the state of a door (i.e. open or closed):
+The next example demonstrates a simple server authoritative `NetworkVariable` being used to track the state of a door (that is, open or closed):

 ```csharp
 public class Door : NetworkBehaviour